2020-2021 Specific Questions

 What is Sussex Montessori School?

 Sussex Montessori School (SMS) is a public elementary charter school open to all Delaware children.
-SMS will use the Montessori Method, a learning philosophy that has been consistently effective for over 100 years, to educate children through authentic personalized learning experiences, respectful relationships, opportunities to innovate, and a focus on global citizenship through multi-age classrooms.
-We believe that offering a Montessori public school in Sussex County, DE will improve student learning in a diverse setting, allow for greater choice for parents, and serve as a model for alternative approaches to education by providing a proven and innovative teaching and learning environment not currently available in the area.
+SMS uses the Montessori Method, a learning philosophy that has been consistently effective for over 100 years, to educate children through authentic personalized learning experiences, respectful relationships, opportunities to innovate, and a focus on global citizenship through multi-age classrooms.
+We believe that offering a Montessori public school in Sussex County, DE improves student learning in a diverse setting, allows for greater choice for parents, and serves as a model for alternative approaches to education by providing a proven and innovative teaching and learning environment not currently available in the area.

 LOTTERY AND ADMISSIONS SPECIFIC FAQS CAN BE FOUND HERE.

 The school will initially serve grades K-3 and will add a grade level each year until the school is serving its full capacity of multi-age grades K-6.